Careers Education Information Advice and Guidance Programme (CEIAG)

-- The Careers needs of individual students will be tailored and measured.
+- Careers guidance meets the needs of individual students and is tailored and measured.

-- Careers and enterprise education and the curriculum is liked to real-world career pathways.
+- Careers and enterprise education (Equipped for Life) and the curriculum is liked to real-world career pathways.

-- Students will engage with employers by attending off-site opportunities and term time work experience at 6th form.
+- Students engage with employers by attending off-site and online opportunities, and term time work experience during year 12.

 - Encounter in-depth information from further and higher education and training providers, and learn about apprenticeships and T Levels (see attachment for External Providers below)

-- Personal and private guidance by an independent advisor and supported in school by the careers Lead and provided with an action plan.
+- Personal guidance by an independent advisor and supported in school by the careers Lead and provided with an action plan.

 Some ongoing examples of careers activities and opportunities:

-- Updated online resources and visits to careers fairs and events
+- Updated online Labour Market resources, and visits to career fairs and FE/HE events.

-- Business mentoring schemes and Alumni support and guidance
+- Business mentoring schemes and employer support .

 - Face to face and virtual career talks delivered by businesses from all sectors and for all year groups.

-- CV/application writing skills and mock interviews conducted by employers
+- CV/application writing skills and 1:1 mock interviews conducted by employers in Year 11

-- Weekly sharing of apprenticeship and T Levels/courses information, and support with applications and interviews
+- Weekly sharing of apprenticeship and T Levels/courses information, and support with applications and interviews.

-- Stay on full-time in a school, college or with a training provider (many young people also do a part time job alongside this).
+- Full-time in a school, college or with a training provider.

 - Work or volunteer full-time, together with part-time education or training.